“What’s better? Laser cut or waterjet cut?”

 Regardless of the cutting process used for your parts, the key factors driving cost are:

 SendCutSend is committed to making it as easy and affordable as possible for you to get custom parts, fast.
 The waterjet paired with the laser allows us to maximize parts being produced at a time, the kind of parts we can cut, and the kind of materials we can cut.
 All this contributes to a low cost for you and a faster production time.
-And who doesn’t love getting their parts cheaper and faster?!
+And who doesn’t love getting their parts more affordable and faster?!

 The Machining Match Made In Heaven